 That said, the conservative knee-jerk to the medical establishment’s recommended handling of the pandemic falls short on other counts, even if they are correct that its effects have been exaggerated.
 Most importantly, they ignore that under Trump’s “leadership” we were well on the way to their doomsday scenarios even without the pandemic.
 This was more than suggested in a story, in The Atlantic January/February 2020 issue, titled “The Alarming Scope of the President’s Emergency Powers.”
 It was written early enough that the pandemic isn't mentioned, but that would fit squarely into the article’s warnings.
 Had it been written a month later, I’m sure it would be even more alarming than it already is.
 It describes how even in a more ostensible “emergency,” scrapped together by Trump and cronies, a doomsday scenario could result.
 Granted, Elizabeth Goitein’s scenario does not, on the surface, sound as alarming as the ones now put forth by Trump camp conservatives, and even she allows that her “scenario might sound extreme.”
 What is important is that it is not a competing scenario but a compounding one, and that it fits disconcertingly well in places where even conservatives seem afraid to tread.
 Put them together in the aftermath of the pandemic, and it’s hard to see how we are not already in the midst of a modern day equivalent to post-WWI Germany:

-. . . the German middle class bore the brunt of the economic chaos.
+There is nothing about Trump to suggest he would not welcome similar developments in his own tenure.
+In the four years following the stock market crash in 1929, Hitler was able to consolidate his power into complete dictatorship, so Trump should have plenty of time if he gets re-elected in 2020.. . . the German middle class bore the brunt of the economic chaos.
 When another financial crisis hit, they grew weary and distrustful of their government leaders.
 Searching for new leadership and fearing a Communist takeover, many people turned to extremist parties such as the Nazi Party led by Adolf Hitler, despite his unpopular and failed attempt to start a national revolution in 1923.

 In 1932, the Nazi Party became the largest political party in Parliament.
 After a brief struggle for power, Hitler was named Chancellor in January 1933.
 Within weeks, he invoked Article 48 of the Weimar Constitution to quash many civil rights and suppress members of the Communist party.